 On this page:

-- Track the progress of Friends, from their Trainer Level to Pokémon caught and distance walked
+- Track the progress of Friends, from their Trainer Level to the number of Pokémon caught and distance they have walked.

 - Send and receive Gifts, which is the only way to get 7km Eggs and the exclusive Pokémon they contain.

-There's plenty of systems and benefits in play, but let's start with the basics - how to add a friend in Pokémon Go.
+There are plenty of systems and benefits to cover, but let's start with the basics - how to add a friend in Pokémon Go.

 How to add Friends in Pokémon Go and where to find your Trainer Code